Vidyavidu/Vidyavidu/README.md

 - 🔭 I’m currently working on projects
 - 🌱 I’m currently learning engineering
-- 👯 I’m looking to collaborate on companies
+- 👯 I’m looking to collaborate on companie hi 🙋 i'm Vidya
-# 💫 About Me:
-i am a student studing in 3rd year engineering and a python programmer
+It's not about IDEAS it's about making ideas HAPPEN

 ## 🌐 Socials: